 If you burn your leaves, cut them a little beyond the discolored area.
 If your stems have signs of rotting, dry them out by watering less.

 Donna Emery is a certified Horticulturist from Glover Nursery.
 To say she knows her stuff is an understatement.
-She is from the Expert Village Video Channel.
+She is from the EHow Video Channel.